simonsmith/simonsmith.io/src/components/treatwell.md

 closely with Engineering Managers to collate feedback for team members and ensure their career goals are aligned.

+Working with native iOS/Android teams to implement parts of the Treatwell app with React Native.

 Provided support on larger features to product, marketing and other business areas and empowered other engineers to be able to lead the requirement gathering and development.
-This allowed me to focus on a role geared towards front end platform which mainly revolved around library updates, creating tooling to make other engineers more efficient and other general non-user facing tasks
+This allowed me to focus on a role geared towards front end platform which mainly revolved around library updates, creating tooling to make other engineers more efficient and other general non-user facing tasks.

 Proponent of accessibility at Treatwell and ensured the applications were a pleasant experience for less able users, including those relying on